GraveRobbersGame/rules/rules.md

 1. **Play** – A Player may play as many cards as they can afford.
 Any type of card may be played during your turn in any order, but Special Effects cards are the only type that can be played by someone who isn't the active Player.
 Props and Characters are generally added to your own movie, while Creatures are used to attack your opponents (see: [Attacks](#attacks)).
 Locations can be played into any Movie, and Special Effect cards do whatever is printed on them.
 Further details of the workings of each type of card are found in the [Card Types](#the-cards) section of the rules below.

-1. **Discard** – Once you have played all the cards you wish to, if you are above your hand limit, you must discard the excess into your Graveyard.
+1. **Discard** – Once you have played all the cards you wish to, if you are above your hand limit, you must discard the excess face-up into your Graveyard.
 You may always choose to discard more cards than you are obligated to throw away.
 Discarding without generating an effect is a signal that your turn is over.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1FPbG7zBLnw?si=2XahB8aoMzUS7rPO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>